jeffnyman/lucid-jvm/README.md

 ### Web-Based Testing

-I have a very simple WebDriver-based test (`SimpleWebTest`).
 Anything that is focused on browser-based execution will be executed with TestNG, largely so that I can gain the possible benefit of using groups, which JUnit still has some issues with.

 As part of testing out web-based solutions, I will be using a miniature Sinatra application I wrote called Decohere.
 This application can be run remotely by grabbing it from the [Decohere Github repo](https://github.com/jnyman/decohere) or can be run remotely via the [Decohere Heroku app](https://decohere.herokuapp.com/).
 Using the repo requires you downloading it and having a Ruby environment in which to run it.
 But it does make it a lot easier to test things out with.

 I'll also be periodically using the [representative internet examples app](http://the-internet.herokuapp.com/) to test my logic against common web-based technology implementations.

+I will be using the AssertJ as my assertion library.
+A lot of people seem to like Hamcrest, which is a declarative rule based object matcher framework.
+But the [core features](http://joel-costigliola.github.io/assertj/assertj-core-features-highlight.html) of AssertJ won me over.
+The library basically uses a factory method (`Assertions.assertThat()`) to create a type specific assertion.
+The type specific assertions offer fluent interfaces that are largely polymorphic.

+I have a simple test of logging in for bot the Internet Examples (`InternetLoginTest`) and my Decohere login (`DecohereLoginTest`).
+I also have a test for my "weight on other planets" page (`PlanetWeightTest`).
+Currently I have a factory class (`DriverFactory`) that each test class extends to remove as much of the WebDriver logic as possible from the test logic.

 ## Execution